NghiemXuanHaiAnhNXHA/Github_Practice/README.md

 git remote add origin {link of remote repository}

+git remote -v (see all the remote repo that linked to the local repo)

 * You can have multiple remote repository, you just need to change the link of remote repository.
 But you need to change the name "origin" in the command into other name {something else}
 * origin or {something else} is an alias for the url of repository

 git remote add {something else} {link of remote repository}

 git push -u origin main

+git branch (See all the branch of repo)

 git branch {branch name}